sanwazi/SmallDemoAF/README.md

-# Small demonstartion of Material Design with Abercrombie&Fitch promotions
+# Demonstartion of Material Design with Abercrombie&Fitch promotions

 This is a simple demostration to show Abercrombie&Fitch promotions with Android's some new Material Design and some other cool new stuff which is (new) in Android Lollipop.